Coderik/portal-gun/docs/portal_spec.rst

 	*Type: string.
 Required.*

+	Direction of file transfer.
+Expected values are "*in*" and "*out*".
+Inbound channel transfers files from the remote instance to the local machine.
+Outbound channel transfers files from the local machine to the remote instance.

 channels[] . **local_path**
 """""""""""""""""""""""""""

 	*Type: string.
 Required.*

+	Local path to be used in synchronization.
+Note that synchronization is done via ``rsync``, therefore, similar rules regarding the trailing slash (/) in the source path are applied (see :ref:`excerpt <rsync_help>` of rsync help for details).

 channels[] . **remote_path**
 """"""""""""""""""""""""""""

 	*Type: string.
 Required.*

+	Remote path to be used in synchronization.
+Note that synchronization is done via ``rsync``, therefore, similar rules regarding the trailing slash (/) in the source path are applied (see :ref:`excerpt <rsync_help>` of rsync help for details).

 channels[] . **recursive**
 """"""""""""""""""""""""""

 	*Type: boolean.
 Optional.*

+	Enable/disable recursive synchronization.
+Disabled by default.

 channels[] . **delay**
 """"""""""""""""""""""

 	*Type: float.
 Optional.*

+	Delay between two consecutive synchronization attempts.
+Defaults to 1 second.

 ----